 One of the more challenging parts of the project can be identifying a research question with the right scope: not too broad, not too narrow.
 Here are some resources to guide you.
 Most are coming from non-healthcare disciplines, but the information is relevant to the scholarly project process.

-It is likely that your research question will change slightly as you begin exploring the literature on the topic.
+It is likely that your research question will change as you begin exploring the literature on the topic.
 That's expected.
-Make sure to get your advisor's approval as your question changes.
+Make sure to get your advisor's approval as your question evolves.

 Keeping a Research Journal